-To this purpose, we map the read-only variables $R$ of the IoT devices to readable WoT Properties \texttt{(rProp)}, and the writable variables $W$ to writable WoT Properties \texttt{(wProp)}\footnote{The choice of having a single WT to model the whole IoT environment is for readability purpose; our proposal can support also scenarios with multiple interacting WTs, each associated with its own DT}.
-We remark that the WoT is not a pre-requisite of our solution and that any IoT scenario which is not native WoT-based can be properly extended with WoT interfaces.
-However, the choice of the WoT is motivated by the possibility to describe --- in a uniform and domain-agnostic way --- the input/output and the behaviour of the DT, thanks to our TD extension described in Section \ref{sec:model}.
-The WT is then passed as input to the RDT framework, which is in charge of the next two contributions presented in Sections \ref{sec:architecture} and \ref{sec:learning}, \ie{} the generation of the trained behavioral model and then the spawning of the Digital Twin-enabled Web Thing (DTWT).
-The latter has the same TD as the original WT, hence external services can interact with the DTWT in the same way of the original WT, by accessing the same list of affordances.
-However, any property change action generates a consequence only on the virtual environment without affecting the original system, hence enabling the what-if analysis.
-In addition, the user can modify a \texttt{time} property allowing to monitor the future behavior of the system, hence justifying the parallelism with the relativistic concept.
+To this purpose, we map the read-only variables $R$ of the IoT devices to readable WoT Properties \texttt{(rProp)}, and the writable variables $W$ to writable WoT Properties \texttt{(wProp)}.
+Notice that the choice of having a single WT to model the whole IoT environment is for readability; our proposal can support also scenarios with multiple interacting WTs, each associated with its own DT.